-Bipolar disorder is a chronic mental illness that impacts approximately 5.7 million Americans every year.
+Bipolar disorder is a chronic mental illness that impacts nearly 6 million Americans every year.
 It causes dramatic shifts in a person’s mood and energy.
 These highs and lows, known as mania and depression, impact the ability to think and function.

 Misconceptions about bipolar disorder abound, and many aren’t harmless misunderstandings.
 Below are 10 common myths that hurt those dealing with bipolar disorder—and the facts.

 Myth #1: Bipolar disorder is rare.

 According to the International Bipolar Foundation, 2.6% of Americans deal with bipolar disorder in a given year.
 That’s more than one in every 40 people.

 Myth #2: Bipolar disorder can’t be treated.